Rotafix Resin Timber Repair

-This case study outlines the products and methods used to repair a floor/ceiling joist using carbon fibre and Rotafix Structural Adhesive (RSA).
-The client requested to develop a repair methodology for a jettied 16th century property located in St Albans, Hertfordshire.
+This case study outlines the products and methods used for timber resin repair of a floor/ceiling joist using carbon fibre and Rotafix Structural Adhesive (RSA).
+The client requested to develop a repair methodology for a jettied 16th-century property located in St Albans, Hertfordshire.
 The building has been extensively reworked throughout the centuries with many later phases of alteration.

 The client requested a solution to reconnect the floor/ceiling joists between the ground and upper floors that had decayed and were now unsupported.

-It was imperative that every effort was made to ensure that the existing timbers were preserved where possible.
+It was imperative that every effort was made to ensure that the preservation of the timber was crucial to the design process.

-Rotafix developed a repair methodology using their Resiwood range of products that consisted of cutting narrow slots into the existing timber then butting up new species matched timber and connecting both parts together with Rotafix Structural Adhesive (RSA) and Carbon Fibre Reinforced Plate(CFRP).
+Rotafix developed a timber resin repair methodology using their Resiwood range of products.
+The method consisted of cutting narrow slots into the existing timber then butting up new species matched timber and connecting both parts together.
+Rotafix Structural Adhesive (RSA) and Carbon Fibre Reinforced Plate(CFRP) was used for this.

-The use of CFRP allowed Rotafix to achieve the structural strength required for the floor loading but also satisfied the requirements of English Heritage that any repair must ensure that the minimum amount of material only is removed from the historic timbers.
+The use of CFRP allowed Rotafix to achieve the structural strength required for the floor loading but also satisfied the requirements of English Heritage.
+This meant that any repair must ensure that the minimum amount of material only is removed from the historic timbers.

 The damaged timber on each of the floor joists was removed.
 The length of damaged timber removed from each floor joist varied.
 Each joist was slotted prior to having the end carefully removed.
-New joists were prepared in species matched oak with a similar moisture content.
+New joists were prepared in species-matched oak with similar moisture content.

 Finishing & Detailing